 In general, an admission officer needs to be familiar with their university or college and feel comfortable promoting it to potential students.
 No particular certifications or education is necessary for this position, though a bachelor's degree and a valid driver's license are often required.
 Some employers may prefer candidates with a master's degree in a related field and experience in college admissions and financial aid processes.
 Strong computer skills and proficiency with statistics can be helpful in organizing and analyzing admission information.

-Statistics accessed on Salary.com in October 2014 indicate that higher education admission representatives earn a median salary of $37,337.
-The middle half of admission representatives earn between $33,345 and $41,838 per year.
+Statistics accessed on PayScale.com in September 2019 indicate that higher education admission representatives earn a median salary of $41,000.
+Professionals in the 90th percentile or higher earned $57,000 or more per year, whereas the bottom 10th percentile earned $32,000 or less per year.
 Other benefits might include paid leave, retirement plans, and health care.